PandasThumb/pandasthumb.github.io/_posts/2022/2022-07-020-Dembski-response.md

 Let me be clear that this is a mathematics book that also discusses biology, as opposed to a biology book that also discusses mathematics.
 Inevitably, there are places where we must get our hands dirty by digging into the biological details, but my central points are mathematical and not biological.
 Biologists will rightly criticize me for presenting a simplistic version of evolutionary theory.
 I focus almost entirely on natural selection acting at the level of genes, but everyone understands that there is far more to evolution than this . .
 My argument is essentially that even if we take this narrow understanding of evolution as out starting point, we still have more than enough resources to refute any gambit coming from the other side. (p. xiv)
 </blockquote>
 <p>
 Moving on, in my book I often use the image of “track one” and “track two” mathematics.
 Track one is our intuitive understanding of abstract objects, while track two is the rigorous technical detail found in textbooks and journal articles.
-I use this distinction in part as a convenient way of describing different sorts of errors in anti-evolutionist mathematics.
+I use this distinction in part as a convenient way of describing different sorts of errors in mathematical anti-evolutionism.
 Sometimes they argue vaguely at a track one level, but the rigorous details needed to make the argument convincing are just completely lacking.
 Other times they provide very technical track two arguments, but when you try to understand what is really going on you find that it is all just meaningless gobbledygook.
-Really, I am just saying that a good mathematical argument should be both precise and comprehensible.
+All I am really saying is that a good mathematical argument should be both precise and comprehensible.
 <p>
 I thought I was stating the obvious, but my track one/track two distinction seems to have driven Dembski completely insane.
 Section 7 of his review consists of ten full paragraphs of bizarre ranting about it, all of it nonsensical.
 He declares that in making this distinction I am setting myself up as a “math cop, stipulating the rules by which design proponents may use mathematics against Darwinism and for intelligent design.”
 He then accuses me of not playing by own rules:
 <blockquote>